quimpm/dist_comp4/README.md

 blocks of life.

 ## Going deeper into an example

-Here we will go deep on the Minecraft example, in this case study the purpose was to find a game seed of a random generated world in the search of it starting from an image.
-We will focus on this project, called the PackPNG project, that tries to find the world seed starting from a photo of a place in the random world.
-This project is really a huge one, not only with computing complexity, also about mathematics.
-But we will go straight to the computing part, and where distributed computing is applied.
-They ended having 2^48 seeds to check, so they thought that running this part in a single computer would be impossible.
-In order to accelerate the computation they used BOINC to make a distributed volunteer computing system in wich 3500 people ended contributing.
-After some months and the 95% of the 2^48 seeds checked, they found the seed of the world that they were searching.
-This part will be further commented as it is the most interesting for us.
+### Introduction
+Minecraft is one of the most sold computer games in the history, also one with the biggest community (perfect for volunteer computing).
+The mechanics of the game can sometimes resemble to programming and that has made that a big part of the community are coders and have computer knowledge.
+The game is a big world where you can create almost everything in it.
+This world is generated randomly by a seed, two worlds created from the same seed are exactly identical.
+The possible number of different starting worlds is 18,446,744,073,709,551,616 (2^64).

+### The problem
+There is a decoration image in the menu of the game.
+This image whas put by a developer in the early stages of the game.
+De developer generated a random world, went to a random place and took a screenshot of a mountain, as he thought it would look cool in the menu.
+This was many years ago, so everyone that has played to the game, has been seing that image in the menu every single time, so it became a very famous image.
+Not so long ago, a curious player wanted to play in the mountain the screenshot for the image was taken.
+He told the community its intentions, as he would needed help to find the exact world seed and the exact world location.

+### The solution
+A lot of smart people started to look at the game source code and how the pseudorandom worked in order to find a way to locate the world seed and the world position.
+After months they did it, they had a program that given a game terrain, it could identify if it was the same as the one in the picture or not, but they still had one problem, as we said there is around 2^64 different possible worlds, and each world has 8 times the surface of the Earth (yes, it is that big).
+A normal computer would be milions of years to do that computation, even a supercomputer couldn't do the job.
+They decided to open a volunteer computing project with BOINC, to see how many people would donate their computation power.
+The project ended having more than 3500 people contributing, it was a success.
+After some months, and the 95% of all the seeds checked, they found the one that they where looking for.